gridsome/gridsome/packages/source-wordpress/README.md

 ## Use Custom REST Endpoints

-To use REST endpoints from plugins or defined in your theme add a `customEndpoints` array to plugin options.
+To use REST endpoints from plugins or defined in your theme add a `customEndpoints` array to source-wordpress options.

 ```js
   use: '@gridsome/source-wordpress',